Faizanmark/XSSBrutal/README.md

 python brute.py

 Requirements :-
-If You Don't Have Required Modules Of Python It Will Ask You To Install Rhem
+If You Don't Have Required Modules Of Python It Will Ask You To Install Them

 Use This For Bug Hunting